Android Example Projects

 - General Android Programming Topics

-- List Handling in Android
+- List Handling (ListView) projects in Android

-- The User Interface in Android
+- Example Projects on the User Interface (UI) in Android

 All these free Android example projects come with the source code in a zip archive for importing into Android Studio.
 A tutorial web page provides a lesson for each of the projects.
 The example source code is ready to run in Android Studio.
 Extract the sample app project and use Android Studio import.
 How?
 Here's a quick guide: